ElSnoMan/pyclinic/README.md

    print(response.json())
    ```

-5. The process is the same for an OpenApi3 Spec File, but you use the `OpenApi` class instead
+5. The process is the same for a Swagger2 or OpenApi3 Spec File, but you use the `Swagger` or `OpenApi` class instead

    ```python
    from pyclinic.openapi import OpenApi